slipguru/l1l2py/doc/tutorial.rst

 >>> print tau_max
 10.5458157567

+Note that the matrix is centered, because the same normalization will be used when running the model selection procedure.

-Note that if using this parameter to solve a *Lasso* optimization problem, a void solution would be obtained.
+Using this parameter to solve a *Lasso* optimization problem, a void solution would be obtained:

 >>> beta = l1l2py.algorithms.l1l2_regularization(train_data_centered,
 ...                                              train_labels, 0.0, tau_max)
 >>> print np.allclose(np.zeros_like(beta), beta)
 True

-Note that the matrix is centered.
-The same normalization will be used when running the model selection procedure.
-A good choice for the extreme values for :math:`\tau` will be:
+A good choice for the extreme values for :math:`\tau` could be:

 >>> tau_max = tau_max - 1e-2
 >>> tau_min = tau_max * 1e-2